-Debbie Allen has studied pilgrimage extensively and has made several pilgrimages of her own.
-She is currently Loving Care Coordinator at St. Paul’s United Methodist Church, a chaplain, spiritual director, and ordained American Baptist minister.
+Debbie Allen is the Loving Care Coordinator at St. Paul’s United Methodist Church, a chaplain, spiritual director, and ordained American Baptist minister.
+She has participated in local writing groups and has attended several conferences on spiritual writing led by well-known authors.

 Rachel Bush came to the practices of yoga and Ayurveda with the desire to heal.
 After her first year of practice she had undergone such a transformation in her health and state of mind she decided to dedicate her life to these practices.
 She is a Certified Anusara Yoga Teacher, licensed massage therapist, herbalist and dancer.
 She has been teaching Anusara for over 10 years and was certified in 2015.
 She enjoys teaching with humor and a light heart and weaving storytelling with technical instruction to demystify the complexities of mind and body.
 She believes that we are each a channel of brilliance and through healing we open the door to our own greatest treasure.